qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 * Change the :guilabel:`Title` of the legend.
-It can be made dynamic using the :ref:`data-defined override <data_defined>` setting, useful for example when generating atlas;
+It can be made dynamic using the :ref:`data-defined override <data_defined>` setting, useful for example when generating an atlas;
 * Choose which :guilabel:`Map` item the current legend will refer to.
-  By default, the map over which the legend item is drawn is picked and if none, then it falls back to the `reference map <reference_map>`.
+  By default, the map over which the legend item is drawn is picked.
+If none, then it falls back to the :ref:`reference map <reference_map>`.
 * Wrap the text of the legend on a given character: each time the character appears, it's replaced with a line break;
 * Set the symbols and text placement in the legend: the :guilabel:`Arrangement` can be :guilabel:`Symbols on left` or :guilabel:`Symbols on right`.
-The default value depends on whether the locale in use is right-to-left based or not.
+The default value depends on the locale in use (right-to-left based or not).
 * Use |checkbox| :guilabel:`Resize to fit contents` to control whether or not a legend should be automatically resized to fit its contents.
 If unchecked, then the legend will never resize and instead just stick to